microsoft/vscode-python-tools-extension-template/README.md

 ## Logging and Logs

 The template creates a logging Output channel that can be found under `Output` > `mytool` panel.
-You can control the log level running the `Developer: Set Log Level...` command from the Command Pallet, and selecting your extension from the list.
+You can control the log level running the `Developer: Set Log Level...` command from the Command Palette, and selecting your extension from the list.
 It should be listed using the display name for your tool.
 You can also set the global log level, and that will apply to all extensions and the editor.

 If you need logs that involve messages between the Language Client and Language Server, you can set `"mytool.server.trace": "verbose"`, to get the messaging logs.
 These logs are also available `Output` > `mytool` panel.